I received a question from a Creative Strings Academy member about how to use loop pedals to practice and create more music in his daily life.

 3) For additional gear, I recommend you get a multi-effects pedal like the Boss ME-70

 (available at Electric Violin Shop) and utilize the Octave feature to expand your range and cover a wide range of registers to illustrate an “orchestral” palette or texture.
 Similarly, you can use different effects (tastefully) to have different timbres of sound so the loop doesn’t sound like 7 layers of the same sound in the same register.
 A bassist can use the 8va octave to cover melodic range and a violinist can use the 8vb to cover lower/bass range… You could also accomplish this with SOFTWARE and run through your laptop.
 Adam Spiers has a blog explaining how to do it for free.
 In the future I believe more musicians will be running software for loops and signal processing through their computers, iPads, or phones, because it will be less expensive, harder to break, and easier to carry.
 In this case, you’ll still need a pedal.
 I’ve heard about a few out there including one called the “softstep”.
-The world’s most amazing electric cellist, Dana Leong, uses signal processing set through his laptop in conjunction with his Yamaha electric cello.
+Cellist Dana Leong uses signal processing set through his laptop in conjunction with his Yamaha electric cello.

 Looping is great for: